-Miriam is conceived, written and choreographed by Nora Chipaumire, and directed by Eric Ting with an original soundscore by composer and pianist Omar Sosa; lighting and visual environment by Olivier Clausse, costume design by Naoko Nagata, and sound design by Lucas Indelicato.
-Actor/dancer Okwui Okpokwasili joins in the performance.
+Miriam was conceived, written and choreographed by Nora Chipaumire, and directed by Eric Ting with an original soundscore by composer and pianist Omar Sosa; lighting and visual environment by Olivier Clausse, costume design by Naoko Nagata, and sound design by Lucas Indelicato.
+Actor/dancer Okwui Okpokwasili joined in the performance.

 MAPP International’s 2012 production and tour of Miriam toured to 14 U.S. cities throughout 2012-2013, including: Alverno College (Milwaukee, WI), Brooklyn Academy of Music (Brooklyn, NY), Clarice Smith Performing Arts Center (College Park, MD), Diverseworks (Houston, TX), EMPAC at Rensselaer Polytechnic (Troy, NY), Flynn Center for the Performing Arts (Burlington, VT), Fusebox Festival (Austin, TX), Institute of Contemporary Art (Boston, MA), Kelly Strayhorn Theater (Pittsburgh, PA), MASS MOCA (North Adams, MA), Miami Light Project (Miami, FL), New Art New Mexico (Albuquerque, NM), Portland Institute of Contemporary Arts (Portland, OR), Yerba Buena Center for the Arts (San Francisco, CA).
 Miriam was also presented in the Les Subsitances festival in Lyon, France in 2013.